State guide

 SC / NC coastal handoff

-Use this segment when you need the drive logic from Charleston through Georgetown, the Grand Strand, Little River, and into Wilmington.
+Use the SC / NC handoff when you need the drive logic from Charleston through Georgetown, the Grand Strand, Little River, and into Wilmington.

 Best northern trip shape